-A Practical Cure is any solution which minimizes the disruptive aspects of T1D, delivers a near-normal quality of life and has a chance to be available within the next 15 years.
-It is aligned with the wishes and desires of people who are currently living with type 1 diabetes.
-Over the past seven years, the T1D community has voiced a desire to prioritize the pursuit of a Practical Cure over all other types of research.
+A Practical Cure is any solution that minimizes the disruptive aspects of T1D, delivers a near-normal quality of life, and has a chance to be available within the next 15 years.
+Over the past eight years, time and again the T1D community has voiced a desire to prioritize the pursuit of a Practical Cure over all other types of research.

 A Practical Cure is Outcome Focused

-The opening chart shows the various outcome criteria that a Practical Cure must meet, including sleeping worry-free, no dietary restrictions, minimal monitoring, insignificant side effects, elimination of hypos, and HbA1C readings under seven percent.
+The opening chart shows the various outcome criteria that a Practical Cure must meet, including worry-free sleep, no dietary restrictions, minimal monitoring, insignificant side effects, elimination of hypos, and HbA1C readings under seven percent.
 Any research approach, pathway, or philosophy that can deliver these outcome objectives is valued and merits pursuit.

 One critical aspect of a Practical Cure solution is that it must be available within the next 15 years.
-The rationale for 15 years— which reaches further into the future than most of us actively think about— is rooted in the amount of time a clinical trial requires to advance through the FDA approval process.
+Though 15 years is further into the future than most of us actively think about, the basis for this criteria is rooted in the amount of time a clinical trial requires to advance through the FDA approval process.
 On average, a successful project takes 10-15 years to progress through all of the FDA clinical trial testing phases.

 There are two essential benefits to having a time goal.
 The first and most important benefit is that a time goal stresses the importance of delivering a solution in time to transform the lives of everyone living with the disease.
 A time goal puts the emphasis on helping people who are currently living with the disease as opposed to focusing on a cure for future generations.

 The second important benefit of a time goal is that it provides a structure for prioritizing projects.
-The JDCA believes that projects that have already advanced into human trials should be given priority, fully funded, and wholly resourced so they can move through human trials to conclusive results as quickly as possible.
-In our view, projects that do not have a chance of being available in the next 15 years should receive lower priority in terms of research funding.
+Projects that have already advanced into human trials should be given priority, fully funded, and wholly resourced so they can move through human trials to conclusive results as quickly as possible.
+Those projects that do not have a chance of being available in the next 15 years should receive lower priority in terms of research funding.

 - Cell Transplant involves implanting islet cells, stem cells, or precursor cells into a person with type 1 diabetes to achieve insulin independence.